defispartan/LIPs/LIPs/lip-24.md

 ## Abstract

 This proposals introduces a [specification for Lens Frames](https://github.com/defispartan/lens-frames), and proposes that it is adopted as a standard for Lens developers.
-Lens frames are an implementation of the Open Frames standard, a standard set of tags and procedures for developers to integrate Lens authentication and functionality into frames.
-The specification also outlines how Lens publications and open actions can be embedded as frames.
+Lens frames are an implementation of Open Frames, a standard set of tags and procedures for developers to integrate Lens authentication and functionality into frames.
+The specification also proposes a new text publication metadata field: `preferredFrame`, to embed Lens publications and open actions as frames.

 ## Motivation